KKcorps/flink/docs/dev/table/concepts/temporal_tables.md

 10:45   Euro        116
 {% endhighlight %}

-The concept of *Temporal Tables* aims to simplify such queries, speed up their execution, and reduce Flink's state usage.
-A *Temporal Table* is a parameterized view on an append-only table that interprets the rows of the append-only table as the changelog of a table and provides the version of that table at a specific point in time.
-Interpreting the append-only table as a changelog requires the specification of a primary key attribute and a timestamp attribute.
+For temporal tables, the append-only tables need to be converted to a changelog.
+Interpreting this as a changelog requires the specification of a primary key attribute and a timestamp attribute.
 The primary key determines which rows are overwritten and the timestamp determines the time during which a row is valid.

 In the above example `currency` would be a primary key for `RatesHistory` table and `rowtime` would be the timestamp attribute.